Who we are

 (computer vision and photogrammetry expert)

-In addition, for their Electives, students can hear classes from all other renowned members of the CS department, such as Prof. Benno Stein (Web Technology and Information Systems, Big Data and Machine Learning, Prof. Norbert Siegmund (Intelligent Software Systems), Prof. Stefan Lucks (Media Security and Kryptography), PD Dr. Andreas Jakoby (Algorithm Engineering, Digital Watermarking), as well as take courses from throughout the University.
+In addition, for their Electives, students can hear classes from all other renowned members of the CS department, such as Prof. Benno Stein (Web Technology and Information Systems, Big Data and Machine Learning, Prof. Norbert Siegmund (Intelligent Software Systems), Prof. Stefan Lucks (Media Security and Kryptography), Prof. Charles Wüthrich (Computer Graphics, collaborates with an educational TV production institution), and PD Dr. Andreas Jakoby (Algorithm Engineering, Digital Watermarking), as well as take courses from throughout the University.